Mode and Structure in Jieshi Diao You Lan

 A movement is a self-contained part of a musical composition or musical form.
 While individual or selected movements from a composition are sometimes performed separately, a performance of the complete work requires all the movements to be performed in succession.
 (Wikipedia)

-Here, however, calling the four sections "movements" also brings attention to one of my own understandings of the overall structure of Jieshi Diao You Lan, which is that each of the four movements has a somewhat different rhythm or rhythmic feeling.
+Here, however, calling the four "movements" also bring attention to one of my own understandings of the overall structure of Jieshi Diao You Lan, which is that each of the four movements has a somewhat different rhythm or rhythmic feeling.
 Details of this, summarized below under the Bottom Line, are in turn related to my feeling a connection between the four Towering Rock Stanzas (Jieshi Pian) of Cao Cao and the four movements of Jieshi Diao You Lan.

 2. Modal Details for You Lan: note collection and their heirarchy